WebAssembly/design/Semantics.md

   this can only be done through the host environment (e.g., the `WebAssembly` [JavaScript API](JS.md#webassemblytable-objects)).

-These restrictions may be relaxed in the [future :unicorn:][types].
+These restrictions may be relaxed in the [future :unicorn:][future types].

 ## Local variables